 What is a software medical device?

-The FDA refers to software functions that can comprise ” Software as a Medical Device” (SaMD) as well as “Software in a Medical Device (SiMD) ), which is software that is part of (embedded within) the medical device.
+The FDA refers to functions in software which could include ” Software as a Medical Device” (SaMD), and “Software in a Medical Device (SiMD) ), which is software that is part of (embedded within) a medical device.

-- It is not intended to alter the structure or any function of the body
+- It is to be designed to modify the structure or any function of the body

 Is Your Software a Medical Device?